 I am a breadivore (yes, I just coined that term!).
-I would eat bread for every meal if I could, so cutting it out of my diet was a no-no. Instead, I turned to the recipe for bread that my mom has baked since I was a little girl.
+I would eat bread for every meal if I could, so cutting it out of my diet was a no-no. Instead, I turned to the recipe for Irish brown soda bread that my mom has baked since I was a little girl.
 It’s simple, requires few ingredients and you can whip it together in 5 minutes.
 It’s also really healthy!
 Oh, and because it’s yeast free, it tends to be better for keeping my tummy flat too!

-- 1 pinch salt
+- 1 Large Egg

-In a small bowl, whisk the egg
+In a small bowl, whisk the egg and set aside.

 In a large bowl, combine the dry ingredients.